baldwint/clans/docs/usage.rst

     $ clans -u baldwint read portland

-This can be avoided by setting a default username in clans.cfg.
+This can be avoided by :ref:`setting a default username <config-username>` in clans.cfg.

 It is *not* necessary to specify ``--password`` each time.
 In fact, it is a good idea to omit this flag as a rule.